jeremy-f-manalo/Portfolio/README.md

 # Data Analytics Portfolio

-A modern, responsive portfolio website built with a focus on clean design and interactive data storytelling.
-This repository contains the source code for my professional landing page, hosted on GitHub Pages.
+This is a simple, clean portfolio created to share my personal projects as the list grows.
+It draws inspiration from several website designs I love and is powered by GitHub Pages.

 [**View Live Portfolio →**](https://jeremy-f-manalo.github.io/portfolio/)